Stanislav453/ecommerce_products_app/IMPROVEMENTS.md

   - `"type-check": "tsc --noEmit"`
   - `"format": "prettier --write ."` (if using Prettier)
   - `"test": "echo \"No tests yet\" && exit 0"` (placeholder)
-- Remove `zustand` if not needed, or document why it's kept for future use

 ### ⬜ 28.
 Missing Scripts
 **Recommendation:** Add useful scripts: